flamincome/docs/governance.md

 rewards = ∑rewardsi
 ```

-In the equation, `i` means that you are the `ith` person voting. `gapi` is the total time from the last vote to now. if `i` equals 1, `startDate0` means the start time of this vote. `stake` is the LP tokens one has staked. `yeai` and `nayi` are referred to the sum of concurring and dissenting vote when voting.
+Where `i` is the vote on the ith governance proposal, and `gapi` is the interval between the start time of this vote and the start time of the previous proposal vote.

+`vote` represents the total number of votes cast by the user on proposal `i`. `yeai+nayi` is the sum of those who voted yes and no. `oneYear` says the total time for governance vote awards is oneYear. `totalSupply` is the total number of governance votes awarded, namely 524,288.

+This allows the user to calculate the number of tokens that can be awarded in a proposal vote.

+If the user participates in more than one vote, the `rewards` can be equal to the sum of the reward for each vote.

 The community's first vote will be on the inflation of token allocation to the Flamincome project team.
 When voting one can choose YES/NO to decide whether to increase the team FLAG by `6.25%` every time.